 Take your bags of candy and a beach towel down to the shore for an impromptu picnic.

-While there sift through the rocks along the beach and see if you can find some Lake Superior agates.Best Prices on Minnesota Hotels at Hotels.Com
+While there sift through the rocks along the beach and see if you can find some Lake Superior agates.Best deals on Minnesota hotels, resorts, or cabins. for everywhere you want to travel in Minnesota.

 When it's just the two of us on the North Shore, we often opt for the tiny cabins at Dodge's Log Lodges.
 The cabins are rustic, cozy, and right on the edge of the rocky outcropping that overlooks the great lake.
 Open the windows and fall asleep to the lapping of the waves.